Africa Continent Map

 South Africa uses the Rand.
 Its usually marked by the letter R.

 The general feel to South Africa is very close to Botswana.
 A good rule of thumb is that Gen 2 is South Africa, Gen 3 needs something else.
 You can usually find something relatively fast that will help determine the distance.
 Also, South Africa has more hills than Botswana, as well as more overall coverage.
+With South Africa now being the only country with Gen 4, you have a solid guess if you can recognize the camera.

 South Africa uses the English and Afrikaans language.
 Afrikaans is very similar to the Dutch language.
 You’ll notice the Afrikaans when it comes to some names of towns / villages (Like the picture above)